siddhartha-komodo/slate/source/includes/_140-cc-rewards.md

 }
 ```

-**rewardsunlock name fundingtxid [txid]**
+**rewardsunlock name fundingtxid (txid)**

 The `rewardsunlock` method unlocks your funds from a specific rewards plan after the minimum lock time is met.
+If `txid` is not provided, `rewardsunlock` unlocks all funds in the `fundingtxid` plan.

 If you attempt to unlock your funds before the minimum period is met, the daemon returns this error: